jeremyhsimons/ci_pp5_fixit/README.md

 #### Single profile
 * A page for viewing a single profile where users can see the public details of other users.
 From here users can also star or unstar another user's profile"
 * User stories covered: 14, 15, 16

+### Posts

+#### Create post form
+* A form that allows users to specify the post title, content, image, and category of their post, then save it to the site.
+* User stories covered: 17

+#### Feed
+* An infinitely scrolling list of posts that are saved on the site's database.
+* From here users can access single posts, bookmark posts, upvote posts, and click on the author's profile picture to access their profile.
+* User stories covered: 18,

 ### Feature ideas for future development